ngnamhy/hui_miner/README.md

-# HUI_MINER
+# HUI_ALGO

 ---

-An implementation of [HUI-Miner](https://www.philippe-fournier-viger.com/spmf/huiminer.pdf) algorithm in C++.
+An implementation of high utility itemset mining (HUIM) algorithm in C++.

 ⚠️ This implementation is still under development.

 ---

 ## Overview
-HUI-Miner is an algorithm for **High-Utility Itemset Mining (HUIM)**.
-Given a transaction database with items, quantities, and profits, it finds all itemsets whose total utility is greater than or equal to a given threshold (`minutil`).
+**High-Utility Itemset Mining (HUIM)**: Given a transaction database with items, quantities, and profits, it finds all itemsets whose total utility is greater than or equal to a given threshold (`minutil`).

 This implementation:
-- Uses **utility-lists** to avoid scanning the database multiple times.
 - Supports configuration via external **JSON config**.
 - Logs runtime and memory usage for benchmarking.